FellippeHeitor/InForm/README.md

 * *OnLoad*, triggered right after the form is first shown.
 * *BeforeUpdateDisplay*, triggered everytime the form is about to be repainted.
 * *BeforeUnload*, triggered when the user tries to close the program, either via clicking the window's X button, right click in the task bar -> Close or with Alt+F4 (Windows only).
-* *FormResized*, triggered when a form with the CanResize propery is resized at runtime.
+* *FormResized*, triggered when a form with the CanResize property is resized at runtime.